LakasNetwork/savore/_posts/2022-10-05-the-first-things-you-need-in-canada.md

 ---
 layout: post
 title:  "The First Things You Need In Canada"
-description: "Once you land in Canada, here are the first things you NEED to do.
-Get your SIN Get a local number Setup a bank account…"
+description: "Before you start this interesting journey, here's what you need to take care of once you land in Canada."
 date:   2022-10-05
-author: rye
+author: yt
 categories: [canada journey]
 image: assets/images/thumbnails/YT-002.jpg
 redirect_from: